wazuh/wazuh-documentation/source/installing-splunk/splunk-app.rst

     :align: center
     :width: 100%

-Now that you've finished installing Splunk app for Wazuh, you can install and setup Splunk forwarders on the :ref:`Splunk forwarder section <splunk_forwarder>`.
+Now that you've finished installing Wazuh app for Splunk, you can install and setup Splunk forwarders on the :ref:`Splunk forwarder section <splunk_forwarder>`.

 Installing the Wazuh App in a Splunk cluster
 --------------------------------------------